Child Protection and Safeguarding Policy

 4.11.2 Since 2016, Stoke Primary School has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Stoke Primary School to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12.1 Stoke recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children’s mental health or development.
+4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children’s mental health or development.

 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.